Red Hills Desert Garden

 Through the Seasons

-Spring and fall are the peak seasons at the Desert Garden.
-The wildflowers bloom, the cacti put out vibrant flowers, and everything comes alive with color.
-It's a busy time, so you'll likely share the space with other visitors, but the garden is large enough that you can usually find a quiet corner with little effort.
+Spring and fall are peak seasons when wildflowers bloom and cacti put out vibrant flowers.
+You'll share the space with other visitors, but the garden is large enough that you can usually find a quiet corner with little effort.

-Summer is warm but manageable, especially in the mornings or evenings.
-Fall brings cooler temperatures and softer light, which is lovely for portraits.
-Winter is quiet and peaceful, with fewer crowds and a more minimalist, serene vibe.
-The evergreen plants and structure of the garden mean it looks good year-round, even when the flowers aren't in bloom.
+Summer is warm but manageable in mornings or evenings.
+Winter is quiet and peaceful with a minimalist vibe.
+The evergreen plants and garden structure mean it looks good year-round.

 Getting There & Parking